 I want my dog to be my (therpy, service, Emotional Support Dog).

+We can definitely help you evaluate your dog for therapy or service dog work.
 It's very important for us to educate owners on the difference between these types of dogs.

 - Therapy Dogs are pets trained to visit with people who need comfort and are permitted to enter facilities such as schools, hospitals, and nursing homes, WITH PERMISSION FROM THE FACILITY, Therapy dogs do not have public access rights.
 Certification is usually required.